Mid Century Modern in Fireplace Design

-Iconic Mid Century Design that stands the test of time.
-The Focus Fireplace returns to the scene and in both wood burning and gas burning products.
+Iconic Mid Century Design that stands the test of time

-Like the Eames chair, good design inspires for generations and the Focus Fireplace is such a design.
-This suspended wood burning stove is a sculptural masterpiece first found on the scene in the Mid Century Modern design trend in the 1960s.
+Like the Eames chair, good design inspires generations and the Focus Fireplace is such a design.
+This suspended wood-burning stove is a sculptural masterpiece first found on the scene in the Mid Century Modern design trend in the 1960s.

 Each Focus Fireplace is Manufactured by Hand

-This Ergo Focus is manufactured by hand in Viols-le-Fort in the south of France.
-The Focus wood burning fireplace line is being imported to the United States by European Home.
+This Focus is manufactured by hand in Viols-le-Fort in the south of France.
+The Focus wood-burning fireplace line is being imported to the United States by European Home.
 We have this fireplace on display in our showroom as the exclusive Midwest representative of the brand.

 Who doesn't want the best of both worlds?
 We think the Focus is the perfect combination of form and function.
 Dominque Imbert explains his inspiration like this.